top of page

 The reauthorization process is happening now.
 Wyoming's congressional delegation — Senator John Barrasso, Senator Cynthia Lummis, and Representative Harriet Hageman — will play a role in shaping this legislation.
 This is an opportunity for Wyoming's business community to make its voice heard on what infrastructure investment means for our state's economy.

-The Greater Wyoming Chamber of Commerce will continue monitoring this legislation and keeping members informed as it develops.
-If you have specific infrastructure needs or concerns that should be part of Wyoming's story in this reauthorization process we encourage you to reach out to your delegation directly.
+Your Chamber will continue monitoring this legislation and keeping members informed as it develops.
+If you have specific infrastructure needs or concerns that should be part of Wyoming's story in this reauthorization process we encourage you to reach out to us directly.

 ©2026 Wyoming Chamber of Commerce